Only $10 per 2 oz (59ml) while supplies last!

 [tab name="Use / Dosage"]

-Tilia cordata flowers are used to treat colds, cough, fever, infections, inflammation, high blood pressure, headache (particularly migraine); as a diuretic (increases urine production), antispasmodic (reduces smooth muscle spasm along the digestive tract), and as a sedative.
+Tilia cordata flowers are used to treat colds, cough, fever, infections, inflammation, hypertension, headache (particularly migraine); as a diuretic (increases urine production), antispasmodic (reduces smooth muscle spasm along the digestive tract), and as a sedative.

 Known Dosage (for Adults)